The Skills Deception - Five Leadership Roles

 1. Self Leadership

 The first role is self-leadership.
 What comes to mind is what goes on inside of you.
 Are your desires, your reason, your mind, and your actions all aligned?
 Is there integrity to what you say is important to you?
 Is a person centered on who they are?
 This results in an individual you can interact with, depend on, and build trust.
-They can fit into an organization and 1deliver what they promise.
+They can fit into an organization and deliver what they promise.
 That's self-leadership.

 2. Functional Leadership